agile-rcm/support-tools/README.md

-# Onboarding Tools Lib
+# Support Tools Lib

-Onboarding tools and utilities for various tools like Atlassian, Sonytype, SonarQube etc.
+Support tools and utilities for various tools like Atlassian, Sonatype, SonarQube etc.

 # This is a library

-So stand-alones found here.
-You can use it as a GO module in your projets.
+So no stand-alones found here.
+You can use it as a GO module in your projects.